Addiction Differences In Men And Women

 Women progress from using an addictive substance to developing a dependence more quickly than men.
 They also find it harder to quit using and are more likely to relapse.

-While men are more likely to become addicts, women face many other challenges, especially when it comes to their health.
+While men are more likely to become addicts, women face many other challenges; this can be especially true when it comes to their health.
 Women who become addicted to drugs or alcohol are at a high risk of developing liver problems and brain damage or even dying from an overdose.

 Alcohol-Related Organ Damage